romerogroup/pyprocar/sphinx/dftprep/vasp.rst

 To perform spin colinear calculations set ``ISPIN = 2`` in the ``INCAR``.
 To perform spin non-colinear calculations set ``ISPIN = 2`` and ``LNONCOLLINEAR = .TRUE.``.

 First perform a self-consistent calculation with a :math:`k`-mesh grid.
 Then set ``ICHARG=11`` in the INCAR and create a KPOINTS file containing the :math:-`k`-path.
-This can be done with the :ref:`labelkpath` feature in PyProcar.
+This can be done with the :ref:`kpath` feature in PyProcar.